thaliproject/thali/DeveloperHandbook.md

 3. Get a coffee or a tea, maybe a magazine, that compile takes forever.
 4. Go to the project you want to use JXCore with.
 In my case this was a demo project provided by JXCore.
 I had to edit jni/Android.mk which contains a value JXCORE_OUT_ANDROID that I needed to point to the jxcore/out_android/android/bin/ sub-directory created in step 2.
 5. Now run android-ndk-r10d/ndk-build in the root of the Android project we want to use JXCore in.
 This will produce outputs both in obj/local and in libs.
-6. I then switch to the same JXCore android project in Windows and I copy obj/local and libs from the Linux directories to their equivalent directories in Windows.

-I strongly suspect that I don't need obj/local, just libs.
-I need to run an experiment to verify that suspicion.
+6. I have taken to keeping the test project in a folder shared between the Linux VM and my host OS.
+That way all the binaries end up in the right place and I can now continue development using the host OS.

 ## How to run the PouchDB perf tests on our existing node.js Android system
 I wanted to benchmark our existing node.js Android system against JXCore and decided to do it by running the PouchDB perf tests.
 I set up the tests so that both the node code that runs the test and the remote server are running on the Android device.
 To make this work I took our existing Cordova plugin and: